1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Python/Django.md

-- [Django](https://docs.djangoproject.com/en): The Django documentation which is the best source for learning and reading about it.
+- [Django documentation](https://docs.djangoproject.com/en): Everything you need to know about Django.
 - [Django](https://docs.djangoproject.com/en/5.0/ref/contrib/gis/): Django has built-in support for GIS data.
 You can find more about it here (for Django 4.1).

 Writing REST API in a Django application using Django REST Framework is awesome, following links are the important concepts of the DRF (Django REST Framework):